w35l3y/hassio-addons/whatsapp/README.md

     * unique identifier name
     * must be upper case
     * may contain A-Z, 0-9 and _
+  * group (string)
+    * name of TAG related to the current TAG
+  * filters (list)
+    * list of filters that should be applied to the message
+    * current acceptable values are "tolower" and "toupper"
   * values (list)
     * list of chatIds
     * if a tag is referenced in the "to" attribute during sending a message, then the first chatId of the list is considered